marcpage/libernet/notes.md

 A bundle description describes a bundle of files.
 Each entry is around 512 bytes, so limit of files in a bundle is roughly no less than 2,000 files.
 A bundle description is a json dictionary of relative paths within the bundle to information about each file.
+The *previous* field lists bundles this bundle is based on.
+When merging bundles, place all bundle identifiers that were merged into this bundle in the *previous* list.
 ```
 {
 	"contents": {